 Function Initiates a handoff while on a call (and in Active Cell mode).
 Any measurements that have been initiated are aborted when a handoff is initiated.
-A handoff can initiate a change of channel type, a change in downlink DPCH channelization code, a change in frequency (UARFCN), or both while maintaining the connection.
-Requirements Test Application Revision: A.02 and above Programming Example OUTPUT 714; "CALL: HANDOFF: IMMEDIATE"
+See "Performing a Handoff" on page 151.
+A handoff can initiate a change of downlink UARFCN ("CALL:SETup:CHANnel[:SELected]:DOWNlink"), a change of uplink UARFCN("CALL:SETup:CHANnel[:SELected]:UPLink"), or a change from W-CDMA system to GSM system ("CALL:SETup:SYSTem[:TYPE]") while maintaining the connection.
+The W-CDMA to GSM handoff is only available when both the E1963A and E1968A test applications (TAs) are present in the test set and licensed for operation.
+Requirements Test Application Revision: A.03 and above: add handoff from W-CDMA to GSM Programming Example OUTPUT 714; "CA OUTPUT 714; "CALL: HANDoff"